 MindsDB hosted a LIVE webinar with top Big Data and AI influencer Dr. Kirk Borne and MindsDB’s CEO, Jorge Torres, on how to run machine learning inside a database on Tuesday, February 16th, 2021, at 16:00 GMT.
 During the event, both speakers explained the benefits of bringing machine learning to the data source and how to train & deploy ML models directly in the database using simple SQL.

-If you missed the live event you can still watch the recording and access the slides by filling the form below.
+If you missed the live event you can still watch the recording.